gregmsanderson/fly-hello-laravel-db-replay/README.md

 #### app/Http/Kernel.php

-If you added want the middleware that adds a `fly-region` header, we likely want it to run for every HTTP request.
+If you are using middleware to add a `fly-region` header, we likely want that to run for every HTTP request.
 So add it to the global stack (the last line below).
-Your middleware array will likely contain different ones:
+Your middleware array will likely contain different ones though:

 ```php
 /**